Transition financing plans: discussing international experience

 This project aims to:

-• Support awareness among Ministries of Finance, and in particular Budget Offices, of the importance of backing long-term climate strategies with short- and medium-term trajectories for state expenditure.
+• Support awareness among Ministries of Finance, and in particular Budget Offices, of the importance of mirroring long-term climate strategies with short- and medium-term trajectories for state expenditure.

-• Stimulate and facilitate peer-to-peer exchange on the issue.
-As such financing plans are still relatively nascent practices with limited experience to draw from, we feel that this conversation is necessary to rapidly and collectively gain expertise on what will be in the near future one of the fundamental conditions for the success, or failure, of transition plans.
+• Stimulate and facilitate peer-to-peer exchange.
+As financing plans are still relatively nascent practices with limited experience to draw from, we feel that this conversation is necessary to rapidly and collectively gain expertise on what will be in the near future one of the fundamental conditions for the success, or failure, of transition plans.

 The desired outcome is that countries develop comprehensive and integrated approaches regarding the funding and financing of climate strategies, that inform both internal decision-making and reporting, as well as negotiations with international partners.